 Options Strategies: Long Put

-A long put can be an ideal tool for an investor who wishes to participate profitably from a downward price move in the underlying stock.
+Long put options investments are ideal for an investor who wishes to participate profitably from a downward price move in the underlying stock.
 Before moving into more complex bearish strategies, an investor should thoroughly understand the fundamentals about buying and holding put options.

 When to Use?

 Purchasing puts without owning shares of the underlying stock is a purely directional strategy used for bearish speculation.
 The primary motivation of the investor of this put option strategy is to realize financial reward from a decrease in price of the underlying security.
 The investor of this bearish option strategy is generally more interested in the dollar amount of his initial investment and the leveraged financial reward that long puts can offer than in the number of contracts purchased.

 Experience and precision are key in selecting the right option (expiration and/or strike price) for the most profitable result.
 In general, the more out-of-the-money the put purchased is the more bearish the strategy, as bigger decreases in the underlying stock price are required for the option to reach the break-even point.

 A long put offers a leveraged alternative to a bearish, or "short sale" of the underlying stock, and offers less potential risk to the investor.
 As with a long call, an investor who purchased and is holding a long put has predetermined, limited financial risk versus the unlimited upside risk from a short stock sale.
 Purchasing a put generally requires lower up front capital commitment than the margin required to establish a short stock position.
 Regardless of market conditions, a long put will never require a margin call.
 As the contract becomes more profitable, increasing leverage can result in large percentage profits.

 Risk vs. Reward